johnthwong/johnthwong.github.io/index.md

 ---

 ## [Equal Liberal Rights Drive Growth](https://johnthwong.github.io/page_ajr)
 I estimated the effect of liberal rights on economic growth using an instrumental variable model and drawing inspiration from Acemoglu et al.'s classic study on the institution hypothesis.
 I use an updated dataset on growth and Freedom House's country-level indices on both the quality of democracy and civil liberties as treatment variables.
+[Read more](https://johnthwong.github.io/page_ajr)
 <br>
 <br>
 Turns out, better political and civil rights on their own can drive even more growth than just better property rights alone.
 [Read more](https://johnthwong.github.io/page_ajr)